|

 topic: Exploration and Realization of Aviation Business Opportunities

-with a vision, and have the background and experience to determine what is right and good for the national aviation interests and how it
+Romanian with a vision and have the background and experience to determine what is right and good for the national aviation interests a

-He is the founder/owner of Romanian Air Services - RAS (120 staff) which handles ground services at all Romanian airports and owns an FBO.
+He is the founder/owner of Romanian Airport Services - RAS (480 staff) which handles ground services at most Romanian airports and owns an

-RAS also owns Tuzla Airport.
-From this airport the company provides aerochemical services for agriculture aerial surveillance and advertising,
+FBO.
+RAS also owns Tuzla Airport (LRTZ).
+From this airport the company provides aerochemical services for agriculture, aerial surveillance

-air taxi, air ambulance, recreational flights, and organizes courses for obtaining a private pilot's license (PPL) and parachuting courses.
+and advertising, air taxi, air ambulance, recreational flights, and organizes courses for obtaining a private pilot's license (PPL) and

-Offshore flights to the Black Sea operate almost daily from Tuzla Airport serving offshore oil drilling platforms and vessels.
-Offshore
+parachuting courses.
+Offshore flights to the Black Sea operate almost daily from Tuzla Airport serving offshore oil drilling platforms

-This is just one of Dorin Ivasco's businesses activities.
-He has a Ph.D. degree and lectures "airline management "at the Polytechnic
+These are just some of Dorin Ivascu's businesses activities.
+He has a Ph.D. degree and lectures on "airline management "at the Polytechnic

-(Foreign Trade) at the Academy of Economic Studies in Bucharest.
+Trade) from the Academy of Economic Studies in Bucharest.

 He is President of the Romanian Association of Private Operators in Aviation.
 He was the TAROM (national airline) Director at their